The following list of Amateur Radio Nets is an ongoing project that needs your help to keep it current. It is very much a work in progress.

 The net has a different net controller each week, is held every week of the year and is sponsored by the Minden Amateur Radio Club.

 Peel ARC Nets: Peel Amateur Radio Club (Brampton, Ontario) hosts a number of regular weekly nets:

 Wednesday Evening ARES Net 8:00pm 146.880 (-), 443.550 (+)

-Ontario Amateur Radio Service Net: Meets daily on 3.755 MHz from 7 am to 6pm daily ET with a different controller every hour.
-Net manager is Barry, VE3ISX.
+Ontario Amateur Radio Service Net: The ONTARS net meets daily on 3.755 MHz from 7 am to 6pm daily ET with a different controller every hour.
+The net manager is Barry, VE3ISX.

 |The Ottawa Area QCWA Net: meets on repeater VE3TEL (147.030 out/ 146.430 in) on Thursday evenings at 2000 hours local by the kind permission of the Pioneer Amateur Radio Club.
 The callsign used is VE3QCW.The purpose of the NET is to promote interest in the QCWA, and in particular in Chapter 70, the National Capital Chapter.
 The Net is also to exchange information of interest to Area Amateurs.
 You do not have to be a QCWA member to participate in the Net – everyone is welcome.|

 |Communications Ontario Net: daily at 10:00 am Eastern on 7.153 MHz.
 Regularly interfaces with Ontario Phone Net for Priority, Welfare and Routine traffic – www.hfradio.net with the schedule of Net Controllers|